sunnygnkr/sunnygnkr/README.md

-- 👋 Hi, I’m @sunnygnkr
+- 👋 Hi, I’m Sunny Gaonkar
-- 👀 I’m interested in Big Data technologies & Test automation using Java.
+- 👀 I’m interested in Big Data technologies, Rest API & Test automation using Java.
-- 🌱 I’m currently learning Big Data using Hadoop, Python and Spark
+- 🌱 I’m currently learning Big Data using Hadoop, Python and Spark .
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything that is creative and intersting to wok on.
 - 📫 How to reach me : sunnygnkr93@gmail.com

 <!---